 There’re multiple types of microphone stands to choose from.
-If you plan on recording at your desk then most likely a boom arm or desk stand will be the best option.
+If you plan on recording at your desk, then a boom arm or desk stand will likely be the best option.
 I like boom arms as they don’t take up desk space but desk stands might be easier to use if you move a lot.
-If you plan to record while standing then a floor stand will be required.
+A floor stand will be required if you plan to record while standing.

 Here’re some good microphone stands at different price points:

 |Budget||InnoGear Boom Arm||Amazon Basic Tripod Stand||LyxPro Desk Stand|

 |Mid-range||InnoGear Heavy Duty Boom Arm||Gator Tripod Stand||On-Stage Desktop Stand|

 5. How to choose a Shock mount?